Apply for paid internships/organizing fellowships

 For undergraduate students at Rutgers

 Spring 2018 application deadline March 21, 2018:

 Applications are accepted at any time during the year!

 Are you an activist?
 Would you like to be one?
 Do you complain – to your friends, to your professors, to anyone who will listen – about how the University, corporations, and/or the government do not meet your needs?
 Do you ever gripe--verbally, virtually, or visually—about the injustice(s) you witness?
 Do you hope to make change in the community around you?
 If you answered “yes” to any/all of these questions, then you are one step closer to becoming a student organizer.

-Through the Mary Gibson Student-Labor Internship Program, Rutgers AAUP-AFT will provide the resources and space for those interested in learning the fundamentals of student and community organizing.
+Through the Mary Gibson Student-Labor Internship Program, Rutgers AAUP-AFT will provide the resources and space for those interested in learning the fundamentals of student and community organizing for undergraduate students.
 Students will be given the space and resources to address issues that impact their own lives through student organizing and community-building.
 Interns will be expected to attend mandatory monthly, in-person meetings/trainings, partake in weekly conference calls, provide updates about their organizing project(s), and to generally keep in touch with their fellow interns and union staff.